SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Method

-and we discard the 20\% of points that accumulate the fewest votes.
+leading to the exclusion of the bottom 20\% of points with the least votes.

-This pruning mechanism is crucial as DINO features within the same image are typically locally continuous, but discontinuities may arise when two adjacent points originate from different views.
-By employing this pruning approach, we retain the point features that garner more consensus from varying views, thereby promoting feature consistency and reliability.
-This process also takes into account the point cloud noise and the imperfection of DINO features.
+This pruning mechanism addresses potential discontinuities between adjacent points from different views, a common issue when integrating DINO features, which are generally continuous within the same image but may diverge across views.
+By pruning points that lack consensus across views, we enhance feature consistency and reliability across the point cloud, mitigating the impact of point cloud noise and DINO feature imperfections.